modm-io/modm/docs/src/guide/installation.md

 for 64-bit Linux and adding its `/bin` directory to your path.
 **Even though your distribution may ship their own ARM toolchain, we very strongly recommend using the official toolchain, since all of modm is tested with it.**

+Install OpenOCD via your package manager:

+	sudo apt-get install openocd

+The latest OpenOCD release v0.10.0 (as of May 2020) is too old for some targets (STM32G0, STM32G4, STM32F7).
+To program these targets you need to compile the [HEAD version of OpenOCD from source][openocd-source].

 We recommend the use of a graphical frontend for GDB called [gdbgui][]: